infopunks (INFOPUNKS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 infopunks Historical Price

-According to the latest data gathered on infopunks live price page, the current price of infopunks is 0.00003187USD.
-The circulating supply of infopunks(INFOPUNKS) is 999.94M INFOPUNKS , giving it a market capitalization of $31.87K.
+According to the latest data gathered on infopunks live price page, the current price of infopunks is 0USD.
+The circulating supply of infopunks(INFOPUNKS) is 999.94M INFOPUNKS , giving it a market capitalization of $35.37K.

 In the past month, infopunks has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that INFOPUNKS could witness further price changes in the near future.